Friday Night Costume Contest and Parade

 Wakarusa and The Conscious Alliance are proud to host the annual ‘Art That Feeds’ Food Drive.

-All patrons that donate 20 nonperishable food items at the “Art That Feeds” Gallery (check your program for location) will receive a FREE Wakarusa Music Festival 3D Lenticular limited-edition poster.
+All patrons that donate 20 nonperishable food items at the “Art That Feeds” Gallery (check your program for location) will receive a FREE Wakarusa Music Festival poster!

 Fight litter and get totally free stuff!

 Bring a full bag of recycling to the Recycalusa Booth (check your program for location) and earn free stuff like band merchandise and vendor goods.

 Help us sort the bag of recycling and earn a free raffle ticket for a drawing to win free Wakarusa 2016 tickets!
 Learn more about Recycalusa.

 Hiking, tall Pines and sturdy Oaks, waterfalls, wildlife watching, Mulberry River, fresh air, sky gazing…

 You’ll find some great fishing opportunities at Mulberry Mountain.

 Fish one of our four stocked mini-lakes or enjoy private access to 1.5 mile of the Mulberry River.

 Note: An Arkansas fishing license is required to fish on these lakes.